Updated July, 2021

 Social Security Benefits

 Landowners who are collecting Social Security benefits and are under age 66 or 67 may have their benefits reduced if they are actively involved.
 This depends on the amount and timing of the income received.
 When landowners reach full retirement age there is no limit on the amount of active income that can be earned with respect to Social Security benefits.
-See the Center for Ag Law and Taxation publications for more details.
+See the Center for Agricultural Law and Taxation publications for more details.

 Estate Tax Valuation